MonkmanMH/martinmonkman/content/talk/2021_RStudio_global/shifting_mental_models.md

 The course is the second in a series; the first is an introduction to data analytics.

-For simplicity's sake, consider that this is a binary, with a "none", "a little", or "a lot".
-There is no students who are high on both "data analytics" and "coding" dimensions—they are the people who can jump into the series in the higher level classes.
+For simplicity's sake, consider the two axes as having three bins, with a "none" or "a little", or "a lot".
+There is no students who are high on both "data analytics" and "coding" dimensions—the people who have those skills can jump into the course series in the higher level classes.

 Some people were new to both "data analytics" and "coding" when participating in the series.
-As well, some people were well along the "coding" (x) axis.
+As well, some people were well along the "coding" (X) axis.
 I have had course participants who were familiar with SQL, Python, and COBOL.
 For these two student personas, moving into data science meant learning the "data analytics" portion.
 For these people, this meant the creation of summary statistics such as grouped means, an introduction to linear models, and plotting, and using R to create those.

 The third group are, in some ways, similar to those work colleagues I mentioned earlier.
-They have a lot of data analytics experience, and can mentally visualize what a summary table or plot is going to look like based on the structure of the source data, because they have done it before.
+They have a lot of data analytics experience, and are in the second or third bin on the Y axis.
+They can mentally visualize what a summary table or plot is going to look like based on the structure of the source data, because they have done it before.
 They've created analytic outputs with workflows that look like Figure 1.
-And these people have signed up for a six-week course that is a significant commitment of time and money, so they are motivated.
+And these people have signed up for a six-week course that is a significant commitment of time and money, so they are motivated to learn the data analytics component.

 But in some ways they have the most friction.
 For the newcomers, this is all new, so while it's a lot of content to take in all at once, the creation of summary tables and the R code to make it happen are inextricably linked.
 For the programmers, R has its quirks but they have had to deal with the quirks of all the other languages they know, and they embrace the syntax once they see that it streamlines working with vector and tabular data structures.
 For them, the focus of the learning is the "data analytics"—what am I trying to accomplish programatically?